gardener/gardener-extension-shoot-cert-service/docs/installation/setup.md

 #     -----END CERTIFICATE-----

       shootIssuers:
-        enabled: true # allows to specify issuers in the shoot clusters
+        enabled: false # if true, allows to specify issuers in the shoot clusters

 ```